-The Chambers series is a Rego Black Chernozem soil, developed on moderately well to well drained, loamy (L, CL, SiCL), lacustrine sediments, less than one metre in depth, overlying moderately to strongly calcareous, loamy (L, CL) glacial till deposits.
+The Chambers series consists of Rego Black Chernozem soils developed on moderately well to welldrained fine loamy (CL, SiCL) lacustrine sediments, less than one metre in depth, overlying moderately to strongly calcareous fine loamy (L, CL) glacial till deposits.
 These soils occur in the upper slope positions of gently sloping to hummocky, moderately rolling topography.
-Surface runoff is moderately rapid to rapid, depending on the slope gradient.
+Surface runoff is moderately rapid to rapid depending on the slope gradient.
 Permeability is moderate in the lacustrine sediments and moderately slow to slow in the glacial till deposit.

-The Chambers soil profile is characterized by a very dark gray to black Ah or Ahk horizon of 10 to 15 cm thick, a thin dark gray to grayish brown ACk horizon, three to eight cm thick, and a thin lime accumulation zone.
+The Chambers soil profile is characterized by a very dark gray to black Ah (Ahk) or Ap (Apk) horizon of 10 to 15 cm thick, a thin dark gray to grayish brown ACk horizon of three to eight cm thick and a thin lime accumulation zone.
 The underlying till is a light yellowish brown color.
 Chambers soil series tend to be less stony than the very similar Rufford soils.